 Does linear density change with tension?

-Yes, a linear density will change if a tension is applied to an object.
-While the tension does not effect the mass, it will change the length of the object which would change the linear density.
+Yes, a linear density will change if tension is applied to an object.
+While the tension does not affect the mass, it will change the length of the object which would change the linear density.